stuartellis/stuartellis-site-hugo/content/articles/monit.md

     sudo apt-get install monit

-You can install Monit on Mac OS X with [Homebrew](http://mxcl.github.com/homebrew/):
+You can install Monit on macOS with [Homebrew](http://mxcl.github.com/homebrew/):

     brew install monit